 Improved performance will help you earn either Good Standing or Continued Probation status.
 Students who achieve a cumulative GPA above 2.0 are considered in Good Standing.
 Students who achieve a semester GPA above a 2.0, but retain a cumulative ASU GPA below 2.0 are placed on Continued Probation and are required to meet with their advisors again.
 Students who fail to achieve a semester or cumulative GPA above 2.0 are subject to disqualification from the university.

 What happens when you are disqualified?

 Again, you will receive a letter from the College of Integrative Sciences and Arts.
 This letter will tell you that you are no longer eligible to take classes at ASU during fall or spring semesters.
-You are, however, allowed to—and even encouraged to—take classes during summer to improve your GPA and bring your cumulative ASU GPA back into good academic standing (2.0).
+You may enroll in summer classes at ASU to improve your GPA and bring your cumulative ASU GPA back into good academic standing (2.0).
 If you have had a fall or spring semester lapse in enrollment while on disqualification status, you will need to submit an Application for Readmission to ASU to enroll in summer classes or be considered for a future fall or spring enrollment.
-For additional details on disqualification, visit http://cls.asu.edu/resources/disqualification.
+For additional details on disqualification, visit https://cisa.asu.edu/resources/disqualification.